Qualifications for Absentee Ballot

 Request for Absentee Ballot

 A Nashua voter's request for an absentee ballot must be made in writing and mailed to the City Clerk, faxed to 603-589-3029 or scanned and emailed.
 The request must be signed by the person requesting the ballot and needs to include that person's domicile residence (not a post office box) and an address where the voter would like to have the ballot mailed, if different.
 The applicant must sign the form to receive their absentee ballot.
 Any person who assists a voter with a disability in executing this form shall make a statement acknowledging assistance on the application form to assist the moderator when comparing signatures on election day.
 If you qualify to vote by absentee ballot, please click on the below link, print out the request, complete and return to our office.
-In 2017 optional fields for phone numbers and email addresses where added on to the request.
-This information is only used should the City Clerk's Office have a problem with certifying a request in the hopes to resolve any issues quickly.
-This information is confidential.
+Please note that this form is two pages and both sides need to be completed or your request will be rejected.
 Absentee ballots will be available approximately 30 days prior to the date of an election.

 Allow Enough Time

 Voters who wish to cast absentee ballots should allow enough time for the Clerk to receive the written request, for the post office to deliver the ballot, if the ballot is being mailed back to our office, time for it to be return to our office in time for the election.
 Sometimes mail has taken 3-4 business days within the city to reach us, so please keep this in mind when requesting your ballot or mailing it back to us.

 Important Information - Please Read